scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

     # 3      30  30  30
     # 4      40  40  40

-If an array contains records with fields of different nested list lengths, however, a single DataFrame cannot losslessly encode the information, though several DataFrames related by a key can.
+In the first of these two examples, empty lists in the Awkward Array do not appear in the Pandas output, though their existence may be inferred from gaps between entry and subentry indexes.
+When analyzing both lists and non-list data, or lists of different lengths, it is more convenient to translate an Awkward Array into multiple DataFrames and :code:`JOIN` those DataFrames as relational data than to try to express it all in one DataFrame.

-Other third-party libraries, such as NumExpr, are similarly wrapped to generalize their applicability from NumPy arrays to Awkward Arrays.
+This example highlights a difference in applicability between Pandas and Awkward Array: Pandas is better at solving problems with long-range relationships, joining on relational keys, but the structures that a single DataFrame can represent (without resorting to Python objects) is limited.
+Awkward Array allows general data structures with different length lists in the same structure, but most calculations are elementwise, as in NumPy.

 GPU backend
 -----------

 One of the advantages of a vectorized user interface is that it is already optimal for calculations on a GPU.
-Imperative loops need to be redesigned when porting algorithms to GPUs, but CuPy, Torch, TensorFlow, and JAX demonstrate that array-at-a-time functions can hide the distinction between CPU calculations and GPU calculations.
+Imperative loops have to be redesigned when porting algorithms to GPUs, but CuPy, Torch, TensorFlow, and JAX demonstrate that an interface consisting of array-at-a-time functions hides the distinction between CPU calculations and GPU calculations, making the hardware transparent to users.

 Partly for the sake of adding a GPU backend, all instances of reading or writing to an array's buffers were restricted to the "array manipulation" layer of the project (see Figure :ref:`awkward-1-0-layers`).
-The first implementation of this layer, "CPU kernels," performs all operations that actually access the array buffers, and it is compiled into a physically separate file: :code:`libawkward-cpu-kernels.so`, as opposed to the main :code:`libawkward.so`, Python extension module, and Python code.
+The first implementation of this layer, "cpu-kernels," performs all operations that actually access the array buffers, and it is compiled into a physically separate file: :code:`libawkward-cpu-kernels.so`, as opposed to the main :code:`libawkward.so`, Python extension module, and Python code.

-In May 2020, we began developing the "CUDA kernels" library, provisionally named :code:`libawkward-cuda-kernels.so` (to allow for future non-CUDA versions).
+In May 2020, we began developing the "cuda-kernels" library, provisionally named :code:`libawkward-cuda-kernels.so` (to allow for future non-CUDA versions).
 Since the main codebase (:code:`libawkward.so`) never dereferences any pointers to its buffers, main memory pointers can be transparently swapped for GPU pointers with additional metadata to identify which kernel to call for a given set of pointers.
 Thus, the main library does not need to be recompiled to support GPUs and it can manage arrays in main memory and on GPUs in the same process, which could be important, given the limited size of GPU memory.
-The "GPU kernels" may be deployed as a separate package in PyPI and Conda so that users can choose to install it separately as an "extras" package.
+The "cuda-kernels" will be deployed as a separate package in PyPI and Conda so that users can choose to install it separately as an "extras" package.

-The kernels library contains many functions (428 with an :code:`"extern C"` interface, 124 independent implementations, as of May 2020) because it defines all array manipulations.
+The kernels library contains many functions (428 in the :code:`"extern C"` interface with 124 independent implementations, as of May 2020) because it defines all array manipulations.
 All of these must be ported to CUDA for the first GPU implementation.
-Fortunately, the majority are easy to translate: Figure :ref:`kernels-survey` shows that almost 70% are simple, embarrassingly parallel loops, 25% use a counting index that could be implemented with a parallel prefix sum, and the remainder have loop-carried dependencies or worse (one uses dynamic memory, but there may be alternatives).
+Fortunately, the majority are easy to translate: Figure :ref:`kernels-survey` shows that almost 70% are simple, embarrassingly parallel loops, 25% use a counting index that could be implemented with a parallel prefix sum, and the remainder have loop-carried dependencies or worse (one used dynamic memory, but it has since been rewritten).
 The kernels were written in a simple style that may be sufficiently analyzable for machine-translation, a prospect we are currently investigating with pycparser.

 .. figure:: figures/kernels-survey.pdf
    :align: center